-Here’s the quick synopsis and chapter by chapter summary for The Glass Hotel by Emily St. John Mandel.
+The Quick Recap and Chapter-by-Chapter Summary for The Glass Hotel by Emily St. John Mandel are below.
 Spoiler warning: these summaries contains spoilers.

-For a non-spoiler version of the plot summary, see The Bibliofile’s review of The Glass Hotel by Emily St. John Mandel.
+For a non-spoiler version of the plot synopsis, see The Bibliofile's review of The Glass Hotel by Emily St. John Mandel.

 In Part I, the book opens with snippets, indicating that someone has fallen off a ship.
 In 1999, Paul leaves school after he accidentally gives someone bad drugs, resulting in their death.
 Distraught, he goes to find his half-sister Vincent.
 In 2005, Vincent and Paul are working at a luxury hotel, The Hotel Caiette.
 After a graffiti incident, Paul is asked to leave.
 Jonathan Alkaitis, a frequent guest and the owner of the hotel property, has a reservation the night the graffiti appears.
 Years later, Walter, the hotel night manager, learns that Jonathan ended up marrying Vincent.

 In 2008, Vincent is 24.
 Jonathan is 58.
 Jonathan is a wealthy New York financier, and it brings Vincent into a life of luxury, which lasts from 2005-2008.
 They are not legally married, but she lives as his trophy wife.
 Jonathan warns that there is a woman, Ella Kaspersky, who is crazy and has been accusing him of fraud.
 Vincent befriends Mirella, whose boyfriend is a Saudi prince that invests with Jonathan.
 A few months before it all comes crashing down, Vincent meets, Olivia is a former painter whose only notable sale was a painting of Jonathan's deceased older brother, Lucas.
 All of Olivia's money is invested with Jonathan.